 Holika Dahan, or burning of demon Holika, is an important event during Holi festival.
 On the night before Holi, people light fire with old things, sticks, branches and leaves.
-Holika Dahan 2015 date is March 5.
+Holika Dahan 2016 date is March 22 in North India.
+In western parts of India, it is marked on March 23.
 It symbolizes the victory of good over evil.
 The bonfire can also be interpreted as a cleansing ceremony to assure in Holi festival.

 In remembrance of this event, people lit bonfire known as Holika Dahan.